White on blue Envision app logo image

 Accessibility & Technology

-Envision App is Gateway to Glasses
+Envision AI App + Glasses

-Envision App is Gateway to Glasses
+Envision AI App + Glasses

 The Ai-powered smart camera app is a must-have accessory for people with vision loss because it endeavors to provide the visual information inaccessible to impaired eyes.
-The first of it’s kind, Seeing AI, is a collection of text and image recognition channels developed by Microsoft for Apple iPhone.
+The first of its kind, Seeing AI, is a collection of text and image recognition channels developed by Microsoft for an Apple iPhone.
 Next Google created Lookout to provide a similar suite of features for Android users.

-The Instant Text mode reads any text the camera is pointed at, great for signs, labels, price tags, mail, and product packaging.
+Instant Text mode reads any text the camera is pointed at, great for signs, labels, price tags, mail, and product packaging.

 Scan Text is the mode for longer, denser text.
 It includes a magnifier that reads text and can be used to zoom into a section or paragraph on a page.
 In this feature, the camera takes a photo of a single or multiple page.
 The image appears on the screen in a text format that can be read, saved, copied to a clipboard, shared, or translated to another language.